knaranjo18/graphics_SpellFire/README.md

 	- ~~Switch over from FLTK to GLFW for better window (Makes for smoother gameplay)~~
 	- ~~Improve enemy storage~~
 	- ~~Improve the textured and untextured sprite difference~~
-	- Stagger the loading of shaders and PLY to avoid blackscreen
+	- Stagger the loading of shaders and PLY to avoid blackscreen (Seems like the lag comes from loading skeleton and arena ppms so put up loading screen before that)

 - **GUI**